Thursday, July 7, 2016

 Evils of religion Part 7: Protestantism's present-day scandals

-1. Despite ‘protesting’ some of the Catholic Church’s false teachings, they held onto Catholicism's trinity (which changes God from a single Almighty to a board of directors),Hellfire (which makes God more cruel than Hitler), and immortality of the soul (which makes God a liar – after all, God told Adam and Eve they would “positively die” if they disobeyed Him.
+• Immortality of the soul (which makes God a liar – after all, God told Adam and Eve they would “positively die” if they disobeyed Him.
 It was Satan who told Eve: “You positively will not die.”)

 With the coming of the free love generation in the Sixties many decided that God accepts everyone no matter what, contrary to what the Bible says in several places.
 (Matthew 24:13; John 3:36; John 15:13,14; Hebrews 3:14; 1 Corinthians 9:27; 1 Corinthians 10:12.)

 Protestants have also adorned their clergy with pompous titles and garb.
 They may call their pastors ‘Reverend’ rather than ‘Father,’ but they can’t show you any scriptural foundation for the term.
 Only once do Protestants find in their version of the Bible the word “reverend” and that's in reference to God: “Holy and reverend is his name.
 The fear of Jehovah is the beginning of wisdom.”
-(Psalms 111:9, 10)
+(Psalms 111:9, 10, ASV)

 Protestantism has a lot to answer for.

 Unlike Catholics, Protestants have been the first to jump on every unscriptural fad that has come along: The U.S. census reported that couples living together without marrying jumped 700 percent from 1960 to 1970.
 Subsequently the Anglican Church, instead of upholding the Bible’s standard, announced in 1980 that objections to people living together without benefit of marriage should be dropped.
 Other Protestant religions soon followed.
-Now the Protestant churches are lining up to approve same-sex marriage and homosexual clergy.
+Next, the Protestant churches started lining up to approve same-sex marriage and homosexual clergy.
 The 'United' Methodist Church recently became sorely disunited when it decided to approve of same-sex marriage, and large numbers of their churches broke from them.

 Even the teflon reputation of the Pope of Protestantism, Billy Graham, has taken its share of hits.